-In February 2016, the FASB ASU 2016-02, Leases (Topic 842), for both lessees and lessors.
+In February 2016, the FASB ASU 2016-02, Leases (Topic 842), for both lessees and lessors and thereafter amended by ASU 2018-01 and ASU 2018-20 both issued during 2018.
 Under its core principle, a lessee will recognize lease assets and liabilities on the balance sheet for all arrangements with terms longer than 12 months.
 Lessor accounting remains largely consistent with existing U.S. GAAP.
-The new standard takes effect for nonpublic entities with fiscal years beginning after December 15, 2019 with early adoption permitted.
+The new standard takes effect for public entities with fiscal years beginning after December 15, 2018 with early adoption permitted.
 Specific transition requirements apply.
-The Company is currently evaluating the impact of the adoption of this guidance on its consolidated financial statements.
+The Company, in evaluating the impact of the adoption of this guidance, has determined that the impacts on its consolidated balance sheets and consolidated income statement are immaterial.